dotnet/docs/docs/architecture/dapr-for-net-developers/the-world-is-distributed.md

 ![Monolithic architecture.](./media/monolithic-design.png)

-**Figure 1-x**.
+**Figure 1**.
 Monolithic architecture.

-In the previous figure, note how modules for Ordering, Identity, Marketing, and others, all reside in a single server process.
-Applicaiton state is stored inside a shared reltaional database.
+In the previous figure, note how modules for Ordering, Identity, Marketing, and others, all reside in a single-server process.
+Application state is stored inside a shared relational database.
 Business functionality is exposed via HTML and RESTFul interfaces.

-Although simple and straightforward, monolithic architectures face a number of challenges:
+Although straightforward, monolithic architectures present many  challenges:

 - Coupling
 - Deployment
 - Scaling

-As the application grows in size, complexity, and volumne, these challenges become more pronounced.
+As the application grows in size, complexity, and volume, these challenges become more pronounced.
 Eventually, you enter the `Fear Cycle`.
 The *fear cycle* is a state in which you have lost control of your monolithic application.

-The Microsoft guidance eBook, [Architecting Cloud-Native .NET Apps for Azure](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/), provide the obvious giveways:
+The Microsoft guidance eBook, [Architecting Cloud-Native .NET Apps for Azure](https://docs.microsoft.com/en-us/dotnet/architecture/cloud-native/), provide the obvious giveaways:

 - The app has become so overwhelmingly complicated that no single person understands it.
 - You fear making changes - each change has unintended and costly side effects.